NATO's Stoltenberg slams Russian 'recklessness' over nuclear plant attack | DW | 04.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-NATO Secretary-General Jens Stoltenberg has denounced Russia's attack on Ukraine's Zaporizhzhia atomic plant as alliance foreign ministers gather in Brussels.
+NATO Secretary-General Jens Stoltenberg has denounced Russia's attack on Ukraine's Zaporizhzhia nuclear plant as alliance foreign ministers gather in Brussels.

-NATO foreign ministers are holding a meeting on Friday in Brussels whose main focus is Russia's invasion of Ukraine, as the takeover of a key nuclear power plant by Russian forces raises concerns of a nuclear disaster like that in Chernobyl in 1986.
+NATO foreign ministers are holding a meeting on Friday in Brussels, where the main focus is Russia's invasion of Ukraine, as the takeover of a key nuclear power plant by Russian forces raises concerns of a nuclear disaster like that in Chernobyl in 1986.

 The meeting also comes as Kyiv repeatedly urges Western allies to implement a no-fly zone or provide them with more planes to protect civilians and infrastructure including nuclear plants.

 The morning meeting was scheduled to be attended by Ukrainian Foreign Minister Dmytro Kuleba, whose country is not a member of the alliance.
-Along with US Secretary of State Antony Blinken, further invitees were British Foreign Secretary Liz Truss and Canadian Foreign Minister Melanie Joly.
+Along with United States Secretary of State Antony Blinken, further invitees were British Foreign Secretary Liz Truss and Canadian Foreign Minister Melanie Joly.

-A meeting of EU foreign ministers, many of whose countries are also in NATO, is due to take place in the afternoon, also attended by Blinken.
+A meeting of EU foreign ministers, many of whose countries are also in NATO, is due to take place in the afternoon, also to be attended by Blinken.

 The gathering comes amid growing fears that the conflict in Ukraine could spill over into other European countries.